Iraq bans media from using term ‘homosexuality’, says they must use ‘sexual deviance’

-Aug 8 (Reuters) - Iraq's official media regulator on Tuesday ordered all media and social media companies operating in the Arab state not to use the term "homosexuality" and instead to say "sexual deviance," the regulator said.
+Aug 8 (Reuters) - Iraq's official media regulator on Tuesday ordered all media and social media companies operating in the Arab state not to use the term "homosexuality" and instead to say "sexual deviance," a government spokesperson said and a document from the regulator shows.

-The Iraqi Communications and Media Commission (CMC) said in a statement that the use of the term "gender" was also banned.
+The Iraqi Communications and Media Commission (CMC) document said that the use of the term "gender" was also banned.
 It prohibited all phone and internet companies licensed by it from using the terms in any of their mobile applications.

+A government official later said that the decision still required final approval.

 The regulator "directs media organisations ... not to use the term 'homosexuality' and to use the correct term 'sexual deviance'," the Arabic-language statement said.